JerryJMSmith/MTB_Trail_Model/README.md

 Parameters can be altered for optimal ground conditions depending on site Points of interest can be altered to highlight areas within the land parcel in question Comes as a zipped file geodatabase
-Model within the toolbox can be run using data included for Hobson Forest in Beltrami County, MN
+Model within the toolbox.
+Original input data not included due to file size.

 ArcGIS is needed with a spatial analyst license

-Inputs:
+Original Inputs used:
 Digital Elevation Model:
 Minnesota Department of Natural Resources (MNDNR), International Water Institute.
 LIDAR Block J (2009)